 3. Made those videos really fucking good

-Forget about "Yonkers", fair-weather fans.
-Have you seen "Fucking Young"?
-Featuring in the Cherry Bomb film, the visual is unlike anything you'll have seen from a rap video past or present.
-Then there's "IFHY", "Sam's Dead" and "She" – three stand-outs in a videography that can't be counted on two hands.
+Forget about "Yonkers," fair-weather fans.
+Have you seen "Fucking Young?"
+Featured in the Cherry Bomb film, the visual is unlike anything you'll have seen from a rap video past or present.
+Then there's "IFHY," "Sam's Dead," and "She"—three stand-outs in a videography that can't be counted on two hands.